tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

     ![short-exit.png](Images/short-exit.png)

-* Plotting the closing prices of VNQ, a 50-day moving average, and a 100-day moving average overlaid with marker symbols indicating short position entry and exit trades shows that an algorithm utilizing a short position dual moving average crossover strategy during the 2008 recession would have **made** money rather than **lose** money like most other investors during that time.
+* Plotting the closing prices of VNQ, a 50-day moving average, and a 100-day moving average overlaid with marker symbols indicating short position entry and exit trades shows that an algorithm utilizing a short position dual moving average crossover strategy during the 2008 recession would have made money, rather than lose money, like most other investors experienced during that time.

   ![short-dual-ma-crossover-plot](Images/short-dual-ma-crossover-plot.png)